 Danforth Pewter is free and open to the public.
 I was thrilled to receive a personal tour through the facility by the CEO.
+Check out my thoughts.

 Danforth Pewter in Middlebury Vermont

 In case you did not know (and I didn’t), pewter is an alloy of tin, copper and antimony.
 It used to be used for things like dishes and drinkware and candlesticks because it was both beautiful and durable.
 Then cheaply made alternatives like china started to be more commonly available and the use of pewter fell out of fashion.

-The Middlebury location of Danforth Pewter contains both a store and a workshop.
+The Middlebury location of Danforth contains both a store and a workshop.
 The artisans in the workshop use traditional techniques to make contemporary and historic designs.

-While you are at Danforth Pewter you can take a look at a historic timeline with examples of the pewter items that were created during those times.
-You can also watch a movie about Danforth Pewter and watch the artisans creating Danforth Pewter items.
-All of the items for sale at the 5 Danforth Pewter locations and online are created in this workshop.
+While you are at Danforth’s shop you can take a look at a historic timeline with examples of the pewter items that were created during those times.
+Watch how the process has changed over time.

 52 Seymour Street